smarr/ReBench/docs/config.md

 ---

-**machines:**
+**tags:**

 A dimension by which the benchmark execution can be varied.
-It takes a list of strings, or arbitrary values really.
+It takes a list of strings.
-The typical use case is to name one or more machines on which the benchmark is to be executed.
+One use case is to split benchmarks into different groups, e.g., by machine or fast and slow, which one can then filter for with `rebench ... t:tag`.

-Run configurations are generated from the cross product of all `input_sizes`, `cores`, `variable_values`, and `machines` for a benchmark.
+Run configurations are generated from the cross product of all `input_sizes`, `cores`, `variable_values`, and `tags` for a benchmark.
-The specific machine can be used, e.g., in the command, or often more useful as a filter when running `rebench`.
+The specific tag can be used, e.g., in the command, or often more useful as a filter when running `rebench`.

 Example: